Yosemite Winter Wilderness Permits (November–April)

 Please plan your trip before you make a reservation.
 It is your responsibility to research trails and trail conditions to decide which trip is right for you and your group.
 Park rangers will not plan your trip for you.

-To make a reservation, please have the name the permit will be under, mailing address, daytime telephone number, number of people, number of stock (horses, mules, llamas), start and end dates, beginning and ending trailheads, principal destination (to help clarify trailhead), and method of payment ($5 plus $5 per person): credit card, check or money order.
+Before you make a reservation, please have the following information available: name the permit will be under, mailing address, daytime telephone number, number of people, number of stock (horses, mules, llamas), start and end dates, beginning and ending trailheads, principal destination (to help clarify trailhead), and method of payment ($5 plus $5 per person): credit card, check or money order.
 View trailhead information here.

 Three Ways to Make a Reservation

 Reservations are not necessary for trips during November through April.
-The office hours are Monday through Friday, 8:30 am–4:30 pm.
-Yosemite Conservancy offers extended office hours from Memorial Day through Labor Day: Monday through Friday, 8 am–5 pm, and Saturday, 9 am–4 pm.
+The reservation office hours are Monday through Friday, 8:30 am–4:30 pm, with extended office hours from Memorial Day through Labor Day: Monday through Friday, 8 am–5 pm, and Saturday, 9 am–4 pm.

 Fax: Please complete and print the reservation form and fax to 209-372-0739.
-Allow two weeks to receive a printed confirmation by mail.
-If you provide an eligible email address, you will receive an email within one business day stating whether your request was confirmed or denied.
-If you would like to request a reservation for a departure date within the next two weeks, please apply by phone.
+If you provide an eligible email address, you will receive an email within 1-2 business days stating whether your request was confirmed or denied.
+If you do not provide an email address, it may take up to two weeks to receive a confirmation or denial letter by mail.
+If you would like to request a reservation for a departure date within the next two weeks, it is best to apply by phone.

 Phone: Please have your trip planned and the above information ready before calling 209-372-0740.
-Our reservation phone line is very busy, and there may be waiting periods.
-When possible, please fax or mail requests.
+Our reservation phone line is very busy, especially in January, February, and March, and around holiday weekends.
+When possible, please fax your request.

 P.O.
 Box 545